elibroftw/music-caster/README.md

-  'CASTING': cast is not None,                          # was user was casting to a chromecast 'MQ': len(music_queue),                               # queue lengths 'PLAYING_TYPE': play_uri,                             # what uri type if any was user playing 'VERSION': VERSION,
+  'CASTING': cast is not None,                          # was user was casting to a chromecast 'MQ': len(music_queue),                               # queue lengths 'PLAYING_TYPE': play_uri,                             # what uri type if any was user playing 'CWD': os.getcwd(),                                   # lets me know if CWD is expected or not 'VERSION': VERSION,
   'NQ': len(next_queue),
   'DQ': len(done_queue),